datacommunitydc/backbone.primer/part-2-models-and-collections.md

 # Backbone, The Primer: Models and Collections #
 This is the second of four posts that guest author Greg MacWilliam has put together for Data Community DC: _Backbone, The Primer_.
+For more details about the API and an overview, please go back to the Introduction.

 ## Usings Models